Kamala Harris Vogue cover causes controversy | DW | 11.01.2021

 Another felt it disrespected the Vice President-Elect in its sloppiness.
 "Folks who don't get why the Vogue cover of VP-Elect Kamala Harris is bad are missing the point.
 The pic itself isn't terrible as a pic.
 It's just far, far below the standards of Vogue.
 They didn't put thought into it.
 Like homework finished the morning it's due," wrote LGTBQ rights activist Charlotte Clymer.

-Later on Sunday evening, the magazine released a second image which featured Harris dressed more formally in a powder blue suit in front of a gold backdrop.
+Later on Sunday evening, the magazine released a second image that featured Harris dressed more formally in a powder blue suit in front of a gold backdrop.

 In a statement, Vogue said it went with the more casual image for the print magazine's cover because it represented the "authentic, approachable nature, which we feel is one of the hallmarks of the Biden-Harris administration."